bhgames/data_check/README.md

 * Job Template Creation
 * Job Scheduling
 * Nested AND-type Rules and Check Types (e.g. if table name matches loans AND has updated_at column, check date_gaps)
+* Three types of check: DateGap, Uniqueness, and Nullness

 ## Startup